 They’d all go bankrupt.
 Though doubtless true, site owners are nevertheless beginning to take counterfeiting seriously.
 Recently, Alibaba announced a partnership with leading global brands under the banner

 Alibaba Big Data Anti-Counterfeiting Alliance.
 Amazon is pursuing similar initiatives, making fighting fakes a major goal for 2017.
 The company issued a statement expressing

 zero tolerance for the sale of counterfeit items on our site.

 For brand owners, the most important proactive step you can take is to register your IP rights in all key markets.
-Then you’ll be ready to pursue a more reactive strategy when you need to.
+Then you’ll be ready to pursue a more reactive brand protection strategy when you need to.
 Conversely, without the rights in place, it is impossible to take legal action.

 What we do